upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

   blocks (when explicitly said or noted as quoted) as not licensed under the content licence.
 - [ ] Finish the **Publishing** section and then upload it to Reddit
+    - [x] Finish the **Publishing** section
+    - [ ] Upload it to Reddit
+        - [ ] I may have to upload it to r/NSFWCYOA instead of
+          r/makeyourchoice, considering the fact that I both include some NSFW images and also link to a lot of NSFW material in the Resources section
 - [ ] Add the version of the Tutorial in the header or footer somewhere
+- [ ] In the **Design** section, speak imperatively.
+Say **Do this** and **Don't do that** instead of just quoting people and pointing toward them.
+I need to put all the data all in one spot.

 ### Completed